vexecute/20CYS383-Java-Programming-Lab/Records/21CYS/CB.EN.U4CYS21087/Project.md

  * for uploading and decrypting images.
 It allows the user to select an image file (ciphered)
  * (in formats: jpg, png, jpeg), display the inputted image (ciphered), and then decrypt
  * and display a pre-defined decrypted image (original image).
 The program utilizes Swing components
- * for GUI and handles image operations using the ImageIO class.
+ * for GUI and handles image operations.
  */

 import javax.swing.*;